squidbeaks/password-generator/README.md

-# Password Generator Starter Code
+# Password Generator

+This application will allow you to generate a secure password.